-General Nahom was commissioned through ROTC at the University of Colorado and is a distinguished graduate of both undergraduate navigator training and Euro-NATO joint jet pilot training.
-During his Air Force career General Nahom commanded at the squadron, group and wing level and is a command pilot with more than 3,500 hours in the F-22A, F-15A/B/C/D and F-111F.
+Lt.
+Gen. Nahom was commissioned through the Reserve Officer Training Corps at the University of Colorado and is a distinguished graduate of both undergraduate navigator training and Euro-NATO Joint Jet Pilot Training.
+During his 31-year active duty Air Force career, the general commanded at the squadron, group and wing level and is a command pilot with more than 3,400 hours in the F-22A Raptor, F-15A/B/C/D Eagle and F-111F Aardvark.

-In addition to his flying and command experience, General Nahom is a graduate of the U.S. Army Command and General Staff College and the NATO Defense College.
-He has held headquarters-level assignments at NATO Combined Air Operations Center Six, U.S. Forces Korea, Pacific Air Forces, Headquarters U.S. Air Force and Air Forces Central Command.
+In addition to his flying and command experience, Lt.
+Gen. Nahom is a graduate of the U.S. Army Command and General Staff College and the NATO Defense College.
+He has held headquarters-level assignments at NATO Combined Air Operations Center Six, U.S. Forces Korea, Pacific Air Forces, Headquarters Air Force and Air Forces Central Command.
+Prior to his current assignment, the general was the Director of Programs, Office of the Deputy Chief of Staff for Plans and Programs, Headquarters Air Force, the Pentagon, Arlington, Virginia.

 1988 Bachelor of Arts, Economics, University of Colorado, Boulder